 Getting around town

 Services run from 4am to around midnight on most train lines.
-Information kiosks can be found at Central and Circular Quay Stations.
+Information kiosks can be found at Central and Circular Quay stations.
 All stations on the network have 24 hour ticket vending machines.

-A free Sydney CBD shuttle bus (Route 555) operates every 10 minutes on a circuit from Central Station to Circular Quay, along George and Elizabeth Streets.
+A free city centre shuttle bus (route 555) operates every 10 minutes on a circuit from Central Station to Circular Quay, along George and Elizabeth streets.
 If you're working in the city, it is the perfect way to travel to meetings across town or to run an errand.

 The international 'hop on, hop off' bus tour departs from Alfred Street on Circular Quay.
 Bondi tour departs from Eddy Avenue (near Central Station).
 Call 02 9567 8400.

-Ferry services across Sydney's world-renowned harbour leave from the terminal at Circular Quay and travel to an array of destinations including Taronga Zoo and suburbs such as Balmain, Kirribilli, Neutral Bay, Mosman and Rose Bay.
+Ferry services across Sydney's world-renowned harbour leave from the terminal at Circular Quay and travel to an array of harbourside destinations including Taronga Zoo and suburbs such as Balmain, Kirribilli, Neutral Bay, Mosman and Rose Bay.

 Services also travel to the northern reaches of the harbour at Manly and west along the Parramatta River.
 Information kiosks are located at Circular Quay and Manly.

-Last updated: Tuesday, 21 May 2013
+Last updated: Wednesday, 11 December 2013